 The Inland Real Estate Group lives, eats, breathes, and sleeps real estate.
 Through a number of affiliated firms, the group provides commercial real estate services including property investment, portfolio management, lending, brokerage, development, and property management/leasing.
 Through real estate investment trusts (REITs), Inland primarily invests in retail properties.
-Its portfolio (worth some $26 billion) includes more than 120 million sq. ft. of commercial space throughout the US.
-Private REIT Inland American invests in the US and Canada.
+Its portfolio (worth some $21 billion) includes hundred of millions of sq. ft. of commercial space throughout the US.
+Private REIT Inland American invests in US properties.

 A former affiliate, Retail Properties of America (once called Inland Western), went public in 2012.
 The REIT owns and operates more than 300 high-end shopping centers in more than 35 states.